The Structural Complexity of Matrix-Vector Multiplication

 \subsection{Existence of Low Weight $\Delta$-labeled Minimum Spanning Trees}

 The Hamming distance between any two columns in $\mM$ is at most $m$.
 Since there are $O(n)$ edges in the $\Delta$-labeled MST, this gives a coarse bound of $O(mn)$ which is achieved for Hadamard matrices.
 One of our main technical contributions is to prove that $\Delta$-labeled MST's with low weight exist for structure matrices.
-We give a bound on the MST weight parameterized by the corrupted VC-dimension of the matrix.
+We bound the MST's weight parameterized by the corrupted VC-dimension of $\mM$.